 Nowadays it is difficult or more precisely it is impossible to imagine our lives without information technology.
 The application of computers, telephones and television have wormed their ways into everywhere.
+Nowadays, everyone has at least one device that can connect to the internet, and people can click here to see if there are any discounts to be had on tech from some of the biggest names.
 With the proliferation of the Internet the scale became even wider.
+People were looking at their local service providers and what they had to offer, like metronet bundles, on a scale that had never been seen before, with everyone wanting the best connection for their money to enable them to browse, watch, and buy to their hearts’ content.
 In certain respects life grew easier, there is no need to worry about going shopping or to the bank as nearly everything can be settled by some clicks on the screen.
 It is no wonder that people got more and more used to the comfort of their homes and if it is attainable the nest is not left at all.

 Services and products come to us and so does online gambling.
 Everything is virtual and that has the potential to provide comfort, excitement and distraction in the short run.
 But is it really good?
 What difference does it make in the quality, quantity and effect of gambling?

 A research has been carried out on this topic and the result is staggering.
 The fact that according to the psychologist Marc Griffiths, there is not only one but several factors that make internet gambling attractive requires explanation.
 The cat is not let out of the bag by stating that the temptation of hitting the jackpot can urge more and more gamblers to keep on playing, but what other factors should be dealt with?
 Definitely there are some more.
 Enumeration goes as follows: accessibility, affordability, anonymity, escape and disinhibition.
 All of these gain specific importance in the age of the Internet.